Locates a Unicode string (wide characters) or its equivalent in another Unicode string for a locale specified by name.

 The function returns -1 if it does not succeed.
 To get extended error information, the application can call GetLastError, which can return one of the following error codes:

 - ERROR_INVALID_FLAGS.
 The values supplied for flags were not valid.

 - ERROR_INVALID_PARAMETER.
 Any of the parameter values was invalid.

 - ERROR_SUCCESS.
 The action completed successfully but yielded no results.

 This function provides a variety of search options, including search direction, character equivalence filtering, and locale-specific filtering.
 Note that equivalence depends on the locale and flags specified in the call to the function.
 The filtering flags can alter the results of the search.
 For example, the potential matches increase when the function ignores case or diacritic marks when performing the search.

-By default, this function maps the lowercase "i" to the uppercase "I", even when the Locale parameter specifies Turkish (Turkey) or Azeri (Azerbaijan).
-To override this behavior for Turkish or Azeri, the application should specify NORM_LINGUISTIC_CASING.
+By default, this function maps the lowercase "i" to the uppercase "I", even when the Locale parameter specifies Turkish (Turkey) or Azerbaijani (Azerbaijan).
+To override this behavior for Turkish or Azerbaijani, the application should specify NORM_LINGUISTIC_CASING.
 If this flag is specified for the correct locale, "ı" (lowercase dotless I) is the lowercase form of "I" (uppercase dotless I) and "i" (lowercase dotted I) is the lowercase form of "ı" (uppercase dotted I).

 For many scripts (notably Latin scripts), NORM_IGNORENONSPACE coincides with LINGUISTIC_IGNOREDIACRITIC and NORM_IGNORECASE coincides with LINGUISTIC_IGNORECASE, with the following exceptions: